pslisko/performa365docs/docs/general/about.rst

 *	online knowledge testing
 *	surveys

-For more information, please see chapters Get To Know Performa 365 - By roles.
+For more information, please see chapters Get To Know Performa 365 - :ref:`by roles <by_roles>`.